KenKundert/nestedtext/doc/common_mistakes.rst

 *content* is processed by *loads*.
 Thus, in this case an extra space at the end of line 4.
 Anything beyond the ': ' is considered the value for *address*, and in this case that is the single extra space specified at the end of the line.
-This extra space is taken to be the value of *address*, making the multi-line string in lines 5 and 6 a value too many.
+This extra space is taken to be the value of *address*, making the multiline string in lines 5 and 6 a value too many.

 These kinds of problems can be easier to see and debug if you use